India Celebrates Daughters' Day

 Through social media websites such as Facebook, Twitter etc, users from across the country will post photographs online with their Daughters, Daughters-in-law and Granddaughters using the hashtag #BBBPDaughtersWeek.

 This opportunity is being used by the Ministry to engage citizens to celebrate the young women and girls in their lives, and spread the message of valuing the girl child.
-The Women and Child Development Minister tweeted:
+The Minister for Women and Child Development tweeted: